joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

     isolated List<int> builder2 = consume(builder);

 The compiler from here on would mark `builder` as uninitialized, though if it is stored in the heap multiple possible aliases might lead to it, so this analysis could never be bulletproof.
+In such cases, the original reference would be `null`ed out to avoid safety gotchas.
 (This was one of many examples of making compromises in order to integrate more naturally into the existing C# type system.)

 It's also possible to destroy the isolated-ness, and just get back an ordinary `List<int>`: